-Andreas F Vögeli heads the real estate team at Niederer Kraft Frey that deals with a variety of highly complex real estate transactions.
+Andreas F Vögeli heads the real estate practice at NKF that deals with a variety of highly complex real estate transactions.
 He specialises in large and complex domestic real estate transactions, with a particular focus on enterprises that are involved in project development, hotel or leisure projects.
-His expertise covers the full lifecycle of real estate, providing a comprehensive and commercially pragmatic approach for the clients.
+His real estate experience also includes a profound knowledge of hotel and leisure projects, special rental contracts, Lex Koller and environmental law issues.

-Mr Vögeli is an expert at the University of Zurich at the MAS Real Estate, lecturer at the Institute of Financial Services Zug IFZ, Lucerne University of Applied Sciences and Arts and regularly holds seminars in real estate matters.
+Mr Vögeli is expert at the University of Zurich at the MAS Real Estate and regularly holds seminars in real estate matters.
 He is a council member of the Real Estate Management programme of the Institute of Financial Services Zug IFZ, Lucerne University of Applied Sciences and Arts.

 Mr Vögeli is highly reputed among clients throughout Switzerland and abroad.
-He is distinguished as a leading real estate lawyer by Chambers Europe and The Legal 500 and won the ILO Client Choice Award 2017 and 2018 in the category Real Estate for Switzerland.
+He is distinguished as leading real estate lawyer by Chambers Europe and The Legal 500 and won the ILO Client Choice Award 2017 and 2018 in the category Real Estate for Switzerland.